io-aero/io-games/README.md

 The process of creating an executable is required to be conducted on the operating system for which the executable is intended.
 This means building a Windows executable on a Windows machine, a macOS executable on a macOS machine, and so on.

 - **Use of Makefile**:
-Both `docker2exe` and `Nuitka` utilize the Makefile of `iotemplateapp` to facilitate the construction of executables.
+Both `docker2exe` and `Nuitka` utilize the Makefile of `iogames` to facilitate the construction of executables.

 ### 2. Using docker2exe